adielBm/obsidian-tex-plugin/README.md

 # Installation

 Currently, the plugin is not available in the Obsidian community plugins.

-You can clone the repository and build the plugin yourself.
+You can clone the repository and build the plugin yourself, using `npm run build` and copying `main.js`, `styles.css`, and `manifest.json` to `YOUR_VAULT/.obsidian/plugins/obsidian-tex-plugin/`.

 # Usage

 - Use a code block with the `tex` language identifier
-- Include `\documentclass{standalone}` at the beginning of your TeX code

 # Example